-Education Secretary Besty Devos under investigation for potential Hatch Act violation: report
+Education Secretary Betsy DeVos under investigation for potential Hatch Act violation: report

-The complaint calls Devos' characterization of Biden a 'personal political attack'
+The complaint calls DeVos' characterization of Biden a 'personal political attack'

 The Office of the Special Counsel has started investigating Education Secretary Betsy DeVos for potentially violating the Hatch Act for her comments during an interview with FOX News' Martha MacCallum, according to Politico.

-During the interview on "The Story", Devos had been asked about Biden's promise to roll back her school choice policies.
+During the interview on "The Story", DeVos had been asked about Biden's promise to roll back her school choice policies.

-"Today he’s turned his back on the kids that we’re talking about and he’s turned his face in favor of the teachers union and what they have to say and what they have to demand and it’s really shameful,” Devos said.
+"Today he’s turned his back on the kids that we’re talking about and he’s turned his face in favor of the teachers union and what they have to say and what they have to demand and it’s really shameful,” DeVos said.

 The interview was then promoted through the official channels of the Department of Education, according to an email shared by the outlet.